tomgxz/Kraken/REPORT.md

   - When editing the site, the organisation will look like this
   >- A navigation bar on the left that contains the options: "website pages", where you can navigate to a different page, "add section", where you can add another template section to the current page, "website styles", where you can change global settings such as fonts and colours, and "add element", where you can drag and drop individual elements into the canvas to edit.
   >- A central canvas where the actual web page can be previewed
-  >- A popup modal for the centre which appears when the user needs to select a section or element to add to the page
+  >- A popup modal that appears when the user needs to add an element or section
   >- A styling section on the right-hand side where the user can edit all of the styling properties for a selected element

   - The central canvas will import the raw HTML and CSS files from the server and rely on data tags in the HTML element to understand what does what and how to edit it.
   - Whenever a widget is selected, a box will be drawn around it, with the ability to resize it.
 The style menu on the right will also populate with style options for the selected element that can be changed in real-time and previewed when hovered over so that the user can easily understand what certain buttons will do.
   - Whenever a widget is selected and held, an outline of the parent section's grid system is previewed, and the element can be moved around.
 It does this by tracking the cursor's position and relating that to the start position of the cursor on the widget (the anchor point) to render it in the correct place using left, right, top, and bottom CSS tags.
 When released, the widget will snap into the nearest grid space to where it was released.
 A similar thing happens when the user selects and holds one of the resize elements on the outline, where it tracks the cursor and then snaps into the closest grid space to resize it.
-  - The position parameters, that are changed as described above, are separate for the desktop and mobile views of the web page.
+  - The position parameters that are changed, as described above, are separate for the desktop and mobile views of the web page.
 Changing the position when the page is in desktop mode will not affect the position in mobile mode and vice versa.
   - When a widget is right-clicked, it will show useful commands such as copy, paste, delete and duplicate.
   >